MediaComem/comem-archidep/ex/render-database-deployment.md

 ## :exclamation: Install PostgreSQL

-PostgreSQL is a relation database management system that is very similar to MySQL.
+PostgreSQL is a relational database management system that is very similar to MySQL.
 We use it here because we can deploy it with one click on Render.
 Other benefits of using PostgreSQL are performance, concurrency and SQL language support.
-You will need to install PostgreSQL on your own machine in order to access the remote instance hosted on Render using ``psql`` command-line interface.
+You will need to install PostgreSQL on your own machine in order to access the remote instance hosted on Render using the ``psql`` command-line interface.
 The installation procedure differs on PC and MAC.

 ### MacOS
 To install PostgreSQL, you will be using [Homebrew][homebrew], the leading package manager for Mac.
 You may install it directly from your terminal, by entering: